jonathanforhan/cmaker/README.md

 - Customizable project specific and template specific commands

 ## Setup
-CMaker is designed for a Unix terminal interface.
-If you use windows I reccomend making git bash your terminal in VScode or using WSL, as an alternative all commands can be overridden to use powershell in ```scripts.cmaker```
+CMaker was developed primarily for Unix, however it is cross platform with detection for windows users.
+If you are on windows the commands will default to powershell.
 - ### Unix
 Path: ```~/.scripts/cmaker/```
 - Bash:\